 The poetry forming the basis for lieder often centers upon pastoral themes, or themes of romantic love.

 Dietrich Fischer-Dieskau set lasting standards for the interpretation of Lieder with the characteristic precision in his diction, in which the articulation of every word led to the equal importance of text and music.
 His efforts in the propagation of the mainly Romantic Lieder tradition were unbounded.
 Throughout the course of decades he has set higher standards, tried out new paths and interpreted undreamed-of human emotions.

-On 31 December 1992 Fischer-Dieskau brought to an end his public singing career of more than 45 years with a concert in Munich.
-In spite of this he is still active: a climax in his extensive work as a teacher was his master class at the Hugo Wolf Days in St. Paul, Austria, in July 2004, where all the Wolf-Mörike songs were studied and performed.
+On December 31st, 1992, Fischer-Dieskau brought to an end his public singing career of more than 45 years with a concert in Munich.
+In spite of this he continued to be active within music: a climax in his extensive work as a teacher was his master class of studies of the Wolf-Mörike songs at the Hugo Wolf Days in St. Paul, Austria, in 2004.
 In 2003 and 2004 he appeared as a conductor and reciter at the Salzburg Festivals, and in 2003 he finished writing his 15th book, a highly acclaimed biography of Hugo Wolf.
-Since 1960 he has also made time for “what I have always wanted to do”, and has attracted some attention as a pictorial artist; since 1980 his paintings have been displayed at more than twenty exhibitions.
+In parallell with his musical career he also made time for “what I have always wanted to do”, and attracted some attention as a pictorial artist.
+From the 1980s and onwards, his paintings have been displayed at more than twenty exhibitions.

 Paintings by Dietrich Fischer-Dieskau: Portraits

 Content of biography is presented here as it was published in 2012.

 All pictures from the ceremony and the banquet by © Polar Music Prize.

 In memoriam Dietrich Fischer-Dieskau 1925–2012.